burt202/mocks-server-lite/docs/learn.md

 `.start` options

-This method just takes a single object where you pass in your routes, collections and web sockets.
+This method just takes a single object where you pass in your routes, collections, web sockets and static paths.
-Inputs from all 3 of these are validated internally to ensure they are the correct shape, the server will exit early if not.
+Inputs from all 4 of these are validated internally to ensure they are the correct shape, the server will exit early if not.
-Routes and collections are required, but web sockets are optional
+Routes and collections are required, but web sockets & static paths are optional

 ### Web Sockets